iotifiedBigYus/mustapekka/diary.md

 Experimented with the umbrella by making the drag stronger, tilting it less, and making the y-component of the drag vector constant.
 Not yet satisfied but there is potential.

+Added a lying german shepherd here and there.

 ## Sam, 19.3.2024

 TODO:
-- add push-off when decending
+- add push-off when descending

+## Sam, 20.3.2024

+From this day onward I am calling 'push-off' nudging, which now also occurs when descending from standstill.
+I have been spelling descending wrong in my code this whole time.